Table of Contents

 The tub is arguably the most important care symbol on a clothing label, and it tells you how your clothes should be washed, using which programme and at what temperature.

 European washing symbols have the temperature written inside the tub in degrees Celsius, while American washing symbols come with dots inside the tub.
-General Washing Symbols

 Washing Temperatures: Europe

-Wash at 80°C or below These items will withstand temperatures of up to 80°C.
+Wash at 80°C or below |

 Washing Temperatures: America